Psammosignum/MIFMP/README.md

 ## This is a modified version of [GreatCorn](https://github.com/GreatCorn)'s[MIRP](https://github.com/GreatCorn/MIRP/).
 Made for FFXIV Mobile
 Works under GNU GPL3.0
 # Caution!!!
 This software is a autoplay script.
 Use at your own risk.
 Developer is not responsible for anything this software cause.
-### Functions
+### New Functions
-To get work on FF14 Mobile bard music system and play lower keys.
-Added function as press the "Alt" before press f-q on keyboard.
-Normally uses upcase letter and Shift(symbols on numbers. e.g.!) to play higher keys.
+To get work on FF14 Mobile bard music play system, modified the key number.
+Added 3 seconds count down before start play.
 ### How to use
 #### 1. Go to [Releases](https://github.com/Psammosignum/MIFMP/releases) download MIFMPx.x.x.zip